Search

 Quad Cane Wide Base Quad Cane Narrow Base

-Types of walking frame
+Types of walking frames

 • Foldable and non-foldable types are available

-Adjusting the height of the frame
+Adjust the height of the frame

 • Make sure that all four legs are locked properly and adjusted to the same height.